CAR IMPOUNDED? This guide outlines the legal steps for reclaiming an impounded vehicle and the DVLA clamp release fees.

 The law applies to all driven vehicles and those kept on a public road.
 Vehicles kept off-road must either be road taxed or have a car SORN declaration in force.

-Failing to meet car road tax regulations could get your car clamped by DVLA instantly or removed.
+Note: Failing to meet car road tax regulations could get your car clamped by DVLA instantly or removed.

 Anyone can report an untaxed vehicle – either online or by post.
 DVLA notice payment system regulates car tax enforcement in the United Kingdom.
 Vehicles get wheel clamped or towed away if they are not road taxed or do not have a valid Statutory Off Road Notification in force.